mne-tools/mne-python/doc/source/contributing.rst

   necessary for running some of the tests and nearly all of the examples.

-  You can also run ``nosetests -x`` to have nose stop as soon as a failed test is found, or run e.g., ``nosetests mne/fiff/tests/test_raw.py`` to run a specific test.
+  You can also run ``nosetests -x`` to have nose stop as soon as a failed test is found, or run e.g., ``nosetests mne/tests/test_event.py`` to run a specific test.

 * Update relevant documentation.
-Update :doc:`whats_new.rst <whats_new>` for new features and :doc:`python_reference.rst <python_reference>` for new classes and standalone functions. :doc:`whats_new.rst <whats_new>` is organized in chronologically ordered with the last feature at the end of the document.
+Update :doc:`whats_new.rst <whats_new>` for new features and :doc:`python_reference.rst <python_reference>` for new classes and standalone functions. :doc:`whats_new.rst <whats_new>` is organized in chronological order with the last feature at the end of the document.

  To ensure that these files were rendered correctly, run the following command::

      make html-noplot

- This will build the docs without building all the examples.
+ This will build the docs without building all the examples, which can save some time.

 Configuring git
 ---------------